 The Director of IUCN’s Nature-Based Solutions Group

 The Terms of Reference of the Steering Committee will include decision-making on the selection of sites for assessments and subsequent processes, oversight of fundraising efforts, and general coordination.
 Decisions of the Steering Committee will be taken by consensus of its members.
+If a consensus cannot be found, the decision will be by majority vote.

 Annex 1